 - Aim for the heart.
 Reporters appreciate facts and figures, but they’re specifically looking for someone to provide emotion and color to the story.
 They want a powerful quote.

 - If you’re doing a TV/video interview, ensure you’re in a well-lit area (natural lighting is best), have a strong internet connection and an aesthetically appealing, professional background.
 Set up the video camera at eye level, check your audio and remember to look into the webcam when speaking.
 For more context, check out this article.

-- A reporter will generally always ask if there’s anything else you’d like to add at the end of the interview.
+- A reporter will usually ask if there’s anything else you’d like to add at the end of the interview.
 Finish strong!
 This is where you can close with a key fact or share that your best tip for small business owners is to get a mentor.

 - Keep your answers concise and conversational.
 Don’t ramble!
-Feel free to naturally pause before answering a question to thoughtfully think about a response.
+Feel free to naturally pause before answering a question to think about your response.